-AMC Mining Consultants (Canada) Ltd. (AMC) has been engaged by Titan Mining Corporation (Titan) to update the current National Instrument 43-101 (NI 43-101) Technical Report for the Empire State Mine (ESM) operation.
-This technical report was prepared following the guidelines of NI 43-101.
+AMC Mining Consultants (Canada) Ltd. (AMC) was engaged by Titan Mining Corporation (Titan) to update the previous National Instrument 43-101 (NI 43-101) Technical Report for the Empire State Mine (ESM) operation.
+The previous Technical Report was titled "Empire State Mines 2021 NI 43-101 Technical Report for Titan Mining Corporation" with an effective date of 4 February 2021 and was filed on 24 March 2021.
+That report summarized the results of a 2021 Preliminary Economic Assessment (2021 PEA) study and was prepared following the guidelines of NI 43-101.